Actions

 You can also view all Action Runs by clicking on an Action from the All Actions page:

-When you click on an Action Run - a dialogue will show which Flows were triggered and their status.
+When you click on an Action Run - you can see which Flows were triggered and their status.
 If you have permission - you can click on the button next to the status to view the [Flow Run Logs](https://support.attackforge.com/attackforge-enterprise/modules/flows#run-logs).

 ## Application Actions